richelbilderbeek/BrainWeaver/README.md

 ## Building

-Building `Brainweaver` should be easy on Debian or *ubuntu or other GNU/Linux distro's that use Debian as a package manager.
+Building `BrainWeaver` should be easy on Debian or *ubuntu or other GNU/Linux distro's that use Debian as a package manager.
 If you have another operating system or package manager, feel invited to add building instructions for those platforms.

-To build `Brainweaver` you will need to:
+To build `BrainWeaver` you will need to:

  * Install some packages
  * Download some other GitHubs
  * Build some other GitHubs
- * Build `Brainweaver`
+ * Build `BrainWeaver`

 ### Install packages

-In the `Brainweaver` folder, run the `install_packages.sh` script with root rights:
+In the `BrainWeaver` folder, run the `install_packages.sh` script with root rights:

 ```
 sudo ./install_packages.sh